Our Amazing Advisory Board

 Nick earned a BS Arch and MS Arch while being a 2-Time All American Track and Field Athlete, and Big Ten runner up from the University of Illinois Urbana-Champaign.
 Go ILLINI!

 Hailing from Cincinnati, Jenni Button is a curator, project manager, marketing specialist and all-around conduit of creativity.
 After Graduating from Ohio University with a Bachelors of Fine Arts, Jenni has worked in design and creative agencies, galleries and public arts programs throughout the midwest.
-She currently resides in Chicago, where she works as Gallery Director at Matthew Rachman Gallery, and as Creative Director for Chicago-based audial and visual artists’ collective, Thēarē Group.
+She currently resides in Chicago where she works and plays as co-founder and experience curator at Fête Esthète + The Art Party.

 Eric Gannon is an architect and has worked with Gensler for the last 10 years as a Project Manager and Studio Director.
 A New York transplant, he has quickly become immersed within the Chicago design scene and leads a studio in Gensler's Chicago office focusing on corporate interiors and campus work.
 Eric's career has taken him globally around the world with project work in North America, China and Brazil to name a few.